 Therefore lowering sodium intake from the typical Western diet of 3450 mg to 1150 mg per day and animal protein intake from 60 to 20 g per day, the WHO developed this graph:

 Now the calcium paradox starts to make sense.
 The same people that sell us dairy and cheese loaded with sodium are the same people that tell us that we need more dairy calcium.

 When we reduce animal protein intake to 0, for example to reflect those following a vegan lifestyle, we get the following:

 Recommendations are 438 mg/day for menopausal women, 355 mg/day for adult men, and 761 mg/day for 10-18 years old.
 Once again, this is in line with observed intake of developing countries where animal agriculture is much less prominent and animal protein intake is much lower.
-It also, at least in part, explains the calcium paradox as to why people with lower calcium intake from developing countries, and to some extent those following a vegan diet, are not experiencing more hip fractures and by extension osteoporosis.
+It also, at least in part, explains the calcium paradox as to why people with lower calcium intake from developing countries, and to some extent those following eating food suitable for vegans, are not experiencing more hip fractures and by extension osteoporosis.

 Furthermore, the calcium absorption curve is based on dairy, which has a lower bioavailability than various cruciferous vegetables but higher than some nuts, seeds, and beans.
 Therefore, depending on the specific diet, this would also have some influence, but since we have not found any randomized studies looking specifically at absorption rates of plant-sourced calcium under various intake within a vegan population, we believe it’s wise to stay with the absorption rate curve of dairy at 30%, which falls between some nuts, seeds, beans and cruciferous vegetables.